dnjackson/eos/content/posts/smooth-software/index.md

 ## An Invitation

 I'm sure many of my readers have conducted analyses similar to the one I describe here.
 If you have one you can share, please post it in the [concept forum](http://forum.softwareconcepts.io).
 And as always, comments, criticisms and reactions (!) welcome.

+## A Concept Integrity Violation
+You may wonder why I included parens around the red checkmarks in the tables.
+Winter F. [pointed out](https://forum.softwareconcepts.io/t/concept-design-tutorials/129/2) that those checkmarks appear uncolored on Android phones.
+Android automatically converts text characters to corresponding emoji, on which CSS colors are then ineffective.
+This is a nice example of a concept integrity violation and is a [known problem](https://stackoverflow.com/questions/32915485/how-to-prevent-unicode-characters-from-rendering-as-emoji-in-html-from-javascrip).